xp44mm/Notebook/RxInAction/02 Hello Rx.md

 To recap, the `IObservable<T>` interface defines the single method `Subscribe` that allows observers to subscribe to notifications.
 Observers implement the IObserver interface that defines the methods that will be called by the observable when there are notifications.

-Rx provides all kinds of tools to convert various types of sources to `IObservable<T>`, and the most fundamental tool that’s included is the one that converts a standard .NET event into an observable.
+Rx provides all kinds of tools to convert various types of sources to `IObservable<T>`, and the most fundamental tool that's included is the one that converts a standard .NET event into an observable.

-In our example of creating an application that provides notifications of drastic stock changes, you’ll continue to work with the StockTick event.
-You’ll see how to make it into an observable that you can use to do magic.
+In our example of creating an application that provides notifications of drastic stock changes, you'll continue to work with the StockTick event.
+You'll see how to make it into an observable that you can use to do magic.

 ### 2.3.1 Subscribing to the event

-StockTicker exposes the event StockTick that’s raised each time an update occurs on a stock.
+StockTicker exposes the event StockTick that's raised each time an update occurs on a stock.
 But to work with Rx, you need to convert this event into an observable.
 Luckily, Rx provides the FromEventPattern method that enables you to do just that:

 ```C#
 IObservable<EventPattern<StockTick>> ticks =